CodeByBlazej/CodeByBlazej.github.io/_posts/2024-06-30-the-odin-project-experience.md

 I learn until 19:00 and then work out for about 30 minutes in my room.
 By 19:30, I go for a walk and come back around 21:00.
 Sometimes I study for 15-30 minutes more, but not very often So usually, it’s 1 to 1.5 hours a day.

-I'd like to mention that I don't have kids, so I don't need to pick them up from school, etc. I live alone, which helps me manage distractions and stick to my plan.
+I'd like to mention that **I don't have kids**, so I don't need to pick them up from school, etc. **I live alone**, which helps me manage distractions and stick to my plan.

 But even so, one hour is not a lot, and I think that everybody can do it.